Foucault pendulum: Related physical systems

 Many physical systems precess in a similar manner to a Foucault pendulum.
 As early as 1836, the Scottish mathematician Edward Sang contrived and explained the precession of a spinning top.
 In 1851, Charles Wheatstone described an apparatus that consists of a vibrating spring that is mounted on top of a disk so that it makes a fixed angle φ with the disk.
 The spring is struck so that it oscillates in a plane.
 When the disk is turned, the plane of oscillation changes just like the one of a Foucault pendulum at latitude φ.

 Similarly, consider a nonspinning, perfectly balanced bicycle wheel mounted on a disk so that its axis of rotation makes an angle φ with the disk.
 When the disk undergoes a full clockwise revolution, the bicycle wheel will not return to its original position, but will have undergone a net rotation of 2π sin φ.

 Foucault-like precession is observed in a virtual system wherein a massless particle is constrained to remain on a rotating plane that is inclined with respect to the axis of rotation.

 Spin of a relativistic particle moving in a circular orbit precesses similar to the swing plane of Foucault pendulum.
 The relativistic velocity space in Minkowski spacetime can be treated as a sphere S3 in 4-dimensional Euclidean space with imaginary radius and imaginary timelike coordinate.
 Parallel transport of polarization vectors along such sphere gives rise to Thomas precession, which is analogous to the rotation of the swing plane of Foucault pendulum due to parallel transport along a sphere S2 in 3-dimensional Euclidean space.

 In physics, the evolution of such systems is determined by geometric phases.
 Mathematically they are understood through parallel transport.

-Foucault pendulums around the world
+Absolute reference frame for pendulum

+The motion of a pendulum, such as the Foucault pendulum, is typically analyzed relative to an Inertial frame of reference, approximated by the "fixed stars."

+These stars, owing to their immense distance from Earth, exhibit negligible motion relative to one another over short timescales, making them a practical benchmark for physical calculations.
+While fixed stars are sufficient for physical analyses, the concept of an absolute reference frame introduces philosophical and theoretical considerations.